lgerrets/ResearchPapers/Summaries/FasterRCNN.md

 No multi-scale pyramid are computed because thay have "poor speed-accuracy" performances.
 Instead, 9 fixed **anchors** of different scales and aspect ratios were handcrafted and used.

 The **RPN** is plugged to the last shared convolutional layer.
-It can be seen as a slining window that, at each position, compute k bounding boxes based on k anchors.
+It can be seen as a sliding window that, at each position, computes k bounding boxes based on k anchors.
 It mainly consists in 3 dense convolutional layers, of which 2 modules are *cls* and *reg*: for each anchor, *cls* predicts a scalar objectness in a bounding box and *reg* predicts the 4d bounding box coordinates.

-0.7-**Non Maximum Suppression (NMS)** reduce the number of bounding boxes that are finally proposed for region pooling.
+0.7-**Non Maximum Suppression (NMS)** reduces the number of bounding boxes that are finally proposed for region pooling.
 At training time, 2 losses are computed for *reg* and *cls* based on a balanced subset of these bounding boxes.

 ## Technical details